Written By

 Who Qualifies for a Hernia Mesh Lawsuit?

-To qualify for a hernia mesh lawsuit, you must have experienced serious complications from mesh named in lawsuits.
+To qualify for a hernia mesh lawsuit, you must have experienced severe complications from mesh named in lawsuits.
 You must also file your claim within the statute of limitations.

 You may qualify for a lawsuit if: